Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 fluffy honey wheat bread with freshly milled grains

-Bake the best Fluffy Whole Wheat Honey Bread at home with this easy recipe.
+Bake the best Fluffy Honey Wheat Sandwich Bread at home with this easy recipe.
 Soft, naturally sweetened with honey, and perfect for sandwiches, toast, or dinner sides.
+Made with 100% freshly milled flour.

 Prep Time 1 hour 45 minutes